umr-amap/canObsR/README.md

 instructions here :
 <https://hugolblc.github.io/managecrownsdata/articles/extract_crowns_images.html>

 To run the exemples, all data are included into the packages.
+In order to reduce the size of the data, we have reduced the spatial resolution of images.

 <div class="figure" style="text-align: center">